Mark-Zwaving/Mark-Zwaving/README.md

 👋 Hi, I’am Mark-Zwaving

-👀 I’m interested in (web-)programming.
+👀 I’m interested in all variants of (web-)programming.

 📫 Best to reach me is by email markzwaving@gmail.com